lbai-lab/push/docs/source/examples/01_Deep_Ensemble/index.rst

 This folder contains tutorials for Deep Ensembles with Push.

-- `Deep Ensemble with Imagenet`_ is the basic tutorial for creating a deep ensemble in Push usage.
+- `Deep Ensemble Vision`_ is a tutorial for running a deep ensemble on a vision task with Push.

 .. toctree::
    :maxdepth: 2
    :hidden:

-   deep_ensemble_imagenet.ipynb
+   deep_ensemble_vision.ipynb

-.. _Deep Ensemble with Imagenet:
+.. _Deep Ensemble Vision:
-   ./deep_ensemble_imagenet.ipynb
+   ./deep_ensemble_vision.ipynb